Experimental observations of fractal landscape dynamics in a dense emulsion

-We expect the exploration of high-dimensional landscapes from empirical data will prove useful in a variety of systems with similar dynamics.
-Future application of our analyses to stock price motions (or high-dimensional commercial data in general) could enable superior models for risk and derivative pricing, or market analysis.
-High resolution multi-particle tracking data in cells \cite{shi2019dissecting, shi2021pervasive} may enable the characterization of the cytoskeleton’s energy landscape, enabling a deeper understanding of cytoskeletal physics.
-Lastly, practical applications of AI rely on deep learning, where computationally costly learning processes are accelerated by ‘shortcut’ connections \cite{lecun2015deep} in the network, which alter the structure of the high-dimensional ‘loss’ landscape.
+We expect the exploration of high-dimensional landscapes from empirical data may prove useful in a variety of systems with similar dynamics, such as cytoskeletal networks \cite{hoffman2009cell} and perhaps even neural networks \cite{baity2018comparing, chen2022anomalous}.
+High resolution multi-particle tracking data in cells \cite{shi2019dissecting, shi2021pervasive} may enable the characterization of the cytoskeleton’s energy landscape, enabling the screening or refinement of emerging cytoskeletal models.
+Practical applications of AI rely on deep learning, where computationally costly learning processes are accelerated by ‘shortcut’ connections \cite{lecun2015deep} in the network, which alter the structure of the high-dimensional ‘loss’ landscape.
 Our analysis may lead to a clearer understanding of deep learning dynamics \cite{chen2022anomalous}, and more efficient learning algorithms.